-The purpose of the modified June 2021 compliance assessment was for the monitor to acquire information and observations to inform the interim, modified twelfth compliance report for the Court.
-The monitor and Deputy Commissioner Williams worked together to finalize the agenda, interview schedules, and document reviews.
+The purpose of the modified December 2021 compliance assessment was for the monitor to acquire information and observations to inform the interim, modified thirteenth compliance report for the Court.
+The monitor and both Deputy Commissioner Williams prior to her transition to her new role, and recently appointed Deputy Commissioner Mautz worked together to finalize the agenda, interview schedules, and document reviews.